 - Brine solution (water, dried rosemary, brown sugar and salt).
 More on this below.
 It is very easy!

 - Seasoning.
 I use a mesquite rub mixture.
-You can either buy a mesquite seasoning at the store (easiest) or follow my recipe below to make your own.
+You can use your favorite seasoning for this recipe or you can buy a mesquite seasoning at the store (easiest) or follow my recipe below to make your own.
 This can be made ahead of time!

 To make the these amazing pork chops you will want to follow all the steps in this recipe.
 You may think you do not have time to let your pork chops sit in brine but it only needs 30 minutes.
 The brine can also be made ahead of time so your dinner is not slowed down by this step.